Noelware/remi/README.md

 > *Library to handling files for persistent storage with Google Cloud Storage and Amazon S3-compatible server, made in Kotlin!*

 ## Why is this built?
-This was built in the mind of [Arisu](https://arisu.land) and [helm-server](https://charts.noelware.org) to store any piece of data into different providers without repeating code and so on, and so forth.
+This was built in the mind of [Arisu](https://arisu.land) and [charted](https://charts.noelware.org) to store any piece of data into different providers without repeating code and so on, and so forth.
 This is a simple library to take care of that!

-We support any Amazon S3 compatible servers, Google Cloud Storage, and the local filesystem!
+We support any Amazon S3 compatible servers, Google Cloud Storage, MinIO, and the local filesystem!

 The library is split into five modules: